awsdocs/aws-java-developer-guide-v2/doc_source/examples-s3-presign.rst

 .. _get-presignedobject:

-Get a presigned object
+Get a Presigned Object
 ======================

 Build a :aws-java-class:`S3Presigner <services/s3/presigner/S3Presigner>` object that represents the client object.
-Next create a :aws-java-class:`GetObjectRequest <services/s3/model/GetObjectRequest>` object
+Next, create a :aws-java-class:`GetObjectRequest <services/s3/model/GetObjectRequest>` object
 and specify the bucket name and key name.
 In addition, create a :aws-java-class:`GetObjectPresignRequest <services/s3/presigner/model/GetObjectPresignRequest>` object that can be executed at a later time without requiring additional signing or authentication.
-When you create this object, you can specify the time in minutes that the bucket can be accessed without using AWS credentials by invoking the *signatureDuration* method (as shown in the following code example).
+When you create this object, you can specify the time in minutes that the bucket can be accessed without using AWS credentials by invoking the ``signatureDuration`` method (as shown in the following code example).

-Invoke the *presignGetObject* method that belongs to the :aws-java-class:`S3Presigner <services/s3/presigner/S3Presigner>` object to create a
+Invoke the ``presignGetObject`` method that belongs to the :aws-java-class:`S3Presigner <services/s3/presigner/S3Presigner>` object to create a
 :aws-java-class:`PresignedPutObjectRequest <services/s3/presigner/model/PresignedPutObjectRequest>` object.
-You can invoke this object's *url* method to obtain the URL to use.
+You can invoke this object's ``url`` method to obtain the URL to use.
 Once you have the URL, you can use standard HTTP Java logic to read the contents of the bucket, as shown in the following Java code example.

 **Imports**